 Another reason why a trademark lawyer cannot offer a guarantee of federal registration is because there is always the chance that your trademark application will be challenged by somebody during the 30 day trademark opposition period.
 Should that happen, you may choose to voluntarily abandon your trademark application rather than spend a significant amount of time and money defending against the opposition.
 Even if you decide to defend the opposition, the eventual ruling by the Trademark Trial and Appeal Board may not be in your favor, which would lead to your trademark application going abandoned.
 Of course, it is completely outside a trademark attorney’s control whether an opposition is filed against your application and how you ultimately opt to deal with the opposition.

-Finally, if your trademark is not in use at the time your trademark application is filed, you will eventually have to use your trademark in commerce and file the Statement of Use before the Trademark Office will issue your trademark registration.
+Finally, if your trademark is not in use at the time the USPTO trademark application form is filed, you will eventually have to use your trademark in commerce and file the Statement of Use before the Trademark Office will issue your trademark registration.
 Needless to say, it is solely your responsibility to properly use your trademark in connection with the advertising and sale of the products or services listed in your trademark application.
 If you don’t use your trademark and file the Statement of Use by the deadline, your trademark application will go abandoned through no fault of the trademark attorney.

-Federal Trademark Registration – No Guarantees
+Federal Trademark Registration – No Guarantees from a Trademark Attorney

 The bottom line is that there are no guarantees when it comes to federal trademark registration, and if you come across a trademark lawyer who promises you that your trademark will be approved for registration, you should run away as fast as you can.